-These courses meet the formal educational requirements for admission to the professional metallurgical institutes, such as the Australasian Institute of Mining and Metallurgy and the Institution of Metallurgists (London).
-Further details about membership of these institutes, the Australasian Institute of Metals and the undergraduate Society of the School, all of which students are encouraged to join, may be obtained from the Head of the School.
+These courses meet the formal educational requirements for admission to the professional metallurgical institutes, such as the Australasian Institute of Mining and Metallurgy and the Institution of Metals and Materials Australasia.
+Further details about membership of these institutes and the undergraduate Materials Society of the School, all of which students are encouraged to join, may be obtained from the Head of the School.